agiorin/pmxt/CONTRIBUTING.md

 # Contributing to pmxt

+If you contribute, you'll get the Contributor rank on the Discord!

 Welcome!
 We love contributors.
 This project is a monorepo setup to support multiple languages while keeping the core logic centralized.

 ## Repository Structure